-People like to know they are appreciated, and even a quick email message will help cement your relationship with your reference writer, and perhaps will make them even more willing to help you again in the future.
+People like to know they are appreciated, and even a quick email message to thank them will help cement your relationship with your reference writer, and perhaps will make them even more willing to help you again in the future.

 Nowhere is this more important than when someone has done you a favor, for example, by writing you a professional or personal letter of reference.
 Writing reference letters takes time and energy, and most of us have precious little of either.

 In doing so, you're not only making your mom proud that she taught you how to behave all those years ago; you're also solidifying a connection with someone who's already shown that he or she is willing to go to some effort on your behalf.
 That's good business, as well as good manners.

 The good news is that these thank-you letters don't require much investment on your part – certainly not compared with the reference letter they're intended to acknowledge.
 Often, you can send your thank-you via email, and take advantage of technology's speedy turn-around time and save yourself a stamp in the process.

 Note that if you go this route, time is of the essence.
 Sending an email as soon as you can after receiving your letter of reference shows that you appreciate the favor and that your interest is in thanking them as quickly as possible.
 (Also note that an email thank-you isn't always the best option; more on that in a minute.)

 What an Email Reference Thank-You Letter Should Include